 8. Other related health effects

 PM 2.5 causes cerebrovascular disorder, mental health, sneezing, coughing, irritation in eyes, nose & throat, skin allergies, asthma, Cardiovascular Obstructive Pulmonary Disorder (COPD), suffocation, cardiac arrhythmia, cancer, genotoxicity, cancer, inflammation.
-Studies show particulate matter can even cause diabetes mellitus, reduced birth weights and premature deaths.
-PM 2.5 causes cardiovascular and pulmonary diseases leading to mortality and morbidity increment.
+Studies show it can even cause diabetes mellitus, reduced birth weights and premature deaths.
+It causes cardiovascular and pulmonary diseases leading to mortality and morbidity increment.

 22 INDIAN CITIES OUT OF 30 MOST POLLUTED CITIES IN WORLD